triantafyllou/FlameCens/README.md

 If the application is about to compare a track to its musical score imported in MIDI format, the MIDI file is converted to WAV in real time (playing / recording procedure).
 The real time procedure was chosen in order to make the application cross-platform and independent of third party synthesizer software

+fire_yellow.png file is required for the polyphinic version (FlameCens.py) of the application.

 ## Required Python Modules
 1)  librosa
 2)  pyGame